Arsney091289421/RAG-Augmented-chatbot/README.md

 _(This demo is available on Hugging Face Spaces.
 Limited usage: 10 requests per session / 100 total per day.)_

-But you can also check out the Hugging Face Space source code and deploy your own version here:
+You can also check out the Hugging Face Space source code and deploy your own version here:

 [Hugging Face Space GitHub Repository](https://github.com/Arsney091289421/RAG-Augmented-chatbot-hfspace)